 Based on our founding in 1900, YMCA Camp Mason is one of the oldest continuously operating camps in the world.
-Over the years we earned note as one of the first camps to become totally integrated, one of the first in the YMCA system to become co-ed, and a pioneer of school-based outdoor education programs.
-In 1950 we developed and instituted residential school environmental education programs in partnership with the Trenton Public Schools, a model that is now nationally popular and widely adopted.
+Over the years we earned note as one of the first camps to become totally integrated and one of the first in the YMCA system to become co-ed.
 Since its inception, YMCA Camp Mason has served more than half a million people though its variety of programs.

 We look forward to welcoming you to our YMCA Camp Mason family!